TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _clipboard:
     -   *Clipboard*

-        The Clipboard in the TYPO3 backend is a tool for copying, cutting, and pasting content elements and records.
+        The clipboard in the TYPO3 backend is a tool for copying, cutting, and pasting content elements and records.

     ..  _colpos:
     -   *colPos*

-        colPos is a column in the TYPO3 database that defines the position and layout of content elements on a page within a template.
+        :spl:`colPos` is a column in the TYPO3 database that defines the position and layout of content elements on a page within a template.

     ..  _constants-setup: